jesstheleftie/u2_mongoose_employees_lab/README.md

 3. Create a seed file with 5 employees
 ##

 4. Create a query file with the following queries:
-    - find all employees
+    - Create 3 companies
-    - create one employee
+    - create three employees for each company
-    - create three employees
+    - update one company to go "Public".
+Buy stock before the IPO is released, then avoid insider trading charges by the SEC
-    - update one employee
+    - update one employee's salary, give them a $10,000 raise
     - delete an employee
     - return a list of all employees' full names (first_name + last_name)
       - hint: you can use [projections](https://mongoosejs.com/docs/api.html#model_Model.find) to solve this